Tan Quanbo

-Tan Quanbo (譚全播) (died 918?) was a ruler of Qian Prefecture (虔州, in modern Ganzhou, Jiangxi) from 913 to 918, early in the Chinese Five Dynasties and Ten Kingdoms period.
+Tan Quanbo (譚全播) (857 - died 918? or 950) was a ruler of Qian Prefecture (虔州, in modern Ganzhou, Jiangxi) from 913 to 918, early in the Chinese Five Dynasties and Ten Kingdoms period.
 He was a long-time strategist of Lu Guangchou, who ruled Qian Prefecture for 25 years, and after several transitional rulers after Lu's death was supported by the people to govern the prefecture.
 In 918, he was defeated by Wu forces, which took over Qian.
 He died shortly after.

 Background

-It is not known when Tan Quanbo was born, but it is known that he was from Nankang (南康, in modern Ganzhou, Jiangxi).
+Tan Quanbo was born in 857 in Nankang (南康, in modern Ganzhou, Jiangxi).
 It was said that Tan was brave and intelligent in his youth, but he was more impressed with Lu Guangchou, who was also from Nankang.
-In the late Tang Dynasty, when the southern parts of the Tang realm were overrun by agrarian rebels, Tan encouraged Lu to start a rebellion as well, and Lu did so.
+In the late Tang dynasty, when the southern parts of the Tang realm were overrun by agrarian rebels, Tan encouraged Lu to start a rebellion as well, and Lu did so.
 When the group of rebels that they gathered wanted to support Tan as their leader instead, Tan yielded the leadership position to Lu, and further threatened to execute those who would not follow Lu's orders, bringing the rebels in line.

 In 885, Lu captured Qian Prefecture.
 He took the title of prefect and made Tan his chief strategist.